jacekturek/fuzyecon/README.md

 > Fuzzy sets features for modeling.

-Other topics are not included:
+Other topics:
+This will be added later, gradually.

 * market model
 * production